Description And Comments

 Young children must endure a double whammy on this ride.
 First, they’re stalked by giant, salivating sometimes spitting) reptiles, and then they’re sent catapulting over the falls.
 Unless your children are fairly hardy, wait a year or two before you spring the River Adventure on them.

-Because the Jurassic Park section of IOA is situated next to The Wizarding World of Harry Potter, the boat will experience heavy crowds earlier in the day.
+Because the Jurassic Park section of IOA is situated between to The Wizarding World of Harry Potter and Skull Island, the boats may experience heavy crowds earlier in the day.
 Try to ride before 11 a.m.

 Jurassic Park River Adventure Wait Times